robmasocco/AOS-TAG/ideas.md

 ## OPEN

 Takes a snapshot of the state of the AOS-TAG service and saves it in text form in a buffer, which acts as the file.
+Such buffer is allocated with *vmalloc* instead of *kmalloc*, to avoid putting too much strain on the buddy allocators requesting many contiguous pages if the device file is opened many times.

 Returns 0 if all was done successfully and the "file" is ready, or -1 and *errno* is set to indicate the cause of the error.